12 Indoor Activities for Kids on Rainy Days - Baby Chick

 Close up of unrecognizable family playing jigsaw puzzle game together at home

 Break out a large puzzle and delegate tasks to everyone.
-One person can find the edge pieces; one person can find the corner pieces, etc. Work on coordinating everyone’s efforts to put together the puzzle.
+One person can find the edge pieces, one person can find the corner pieces, and so on.
+Work on coordinating everyone’s efforts to put together the puzzle.

 Fashionable daughters demonstrating their costumes to father dressed like hippie